chutney-testing/chutney-testing.github.io-legacy/docs/integration.md

 # Metrics

-Chutney leans on Spring Boot [Actuator](#spring-boot-actuator) [Micrometer](https://micrometer.io/) auto-configuration and includes by default a dependency on [Prometheus](https://micrometer.io/docs/registry/prometheus).
+Since Chutney relies on Spring Boot [Actuator](#spring-boot-actuator) and [Micrometer](https://micrometer.io/) auto-configuration, it includes [Prometheus](https://micrometer.io/docs/registry/prometheus) by default.

-Therefore, one could find in the associated registry some [default metrics](https://docs.spring.io/spring-boot/docs/2.7.x/reference/html/actuator.html#actuator.metrics.supported) : JVM, System, Datasource, Loggers, Executors and Spring MVC metrics.
+So you can find and use [default metrics](https://docs.spring.io/spring-boot/docs/2.7.x/reference/html/actuator.html#actuator.metrics.supported) : JVM, System, Datasource, Loggers, Executors and Spring MVC metrics.

-Moreover, Chutney server populates following metrics and associated Micrometer tags :
+Moreover, Chutney provides following metrics and corresponding Micrometer tags :

-* **scenario_execution_count** counter (execution status, scenario id, scenario tags) is incremented after a scenario execution.
+* `scenario_execution_count` counter (execution status, scenario id, scenario tags) is incremented after a scenario execution.
-* **scenario_execution_timer** timer (execution status, scenario id, scenario tags) is recorded after a scenario execution.
+* `scenario_execution_timer` timer (execution status, scenario id, scenario tags) is recorded after a scenario execution.
-* **scenario_in_campaign_gauge** gauge (campaign id, execution status) counts the scenario execution status after a campaign execution.
+* `scenario_in_campaign_gauge` gauge (campaign id, execution status) counts the scenario execution status after a campaign execution.
-* **campaign_execution_count** counter (campaign id, campaign title, execution status) is incremented after a campaign execution..
+* `campaign_execution_count` counter (campaign id, campaign title, execution status) is incremented after a campaign execution..
-* **campaign_execution_timer** timer (campaign id) is recorded after a campaign execution.
+* `campaign_execution_timer` timer (campaign id) is recorded after a campaign execution.

-!!! warning
+!!! important
-    How the metrics are collected outside Chutney server will not be discussed here.
-One could think of :
+    We won't document how to collect and manage your metrics outside Chutney.
+    Some hints could be :

-    * Use the Actuator Prometheus endpoint to get the metrics with the appropriate format.
+    * Use the Actuator Prometheus endpoint to get the metrics with the appropriate format
-    * Use push solution (Prometheus Pushgateway or custom).
+    * Use push solution (Prometheus Pushgateway or custom)